adaptlearning/adapt-contrib-assessment/README.md

 **assessments:complete**
 Triggered when the user submits the last question of one of the assessments.
 Returns `stateObject`, `assessmentModel`

+**assessment:restored**
+Triggered when all the assessments have been restored from 'offline storage' (typically SCORM or xAPI).
+Returns `stateObject`
 <div float align=right><a href="#top">Back to Top</a></div>

 #### stateObject